-Restoring native plants and pollinators to unused land, The Common Acre will create a sustainable habitat that can model how communities may repurpose inactive public space.
+Restoring native plants and pollinators to unused land, we’re creating a sustainable habitat that can model how communities may repurpose inactive public space.
 It’s part of a strategy to create “hubs and spokes” of re-purposed public land that can become a “grid” with civic utility and ecological and cultural promise.

 The Common Acre surveyed the Creston-Duwamish transmission lines for pollinator activity between July and September 2014, for City Light’s Environmental Leadership Initiative.
 Based on our findings as well as stakeholder committee feedback , City Light invited us and our partners to restore pollinator habitat along this corridor, under the transmission lines.